microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 #### `ebpf_program_info_t` Struct
 The various fields of this structure should be set as follows:
 * `program_type_descriptor`: Field of type `ebpf_program_type_descriptor_t`.
-* `count_of_helpers`: The number of helper function that are implemented by this extension for the given program type.
+* `count_of_helpers`: The number of helper functions that are implemented by this extension for the given program type.
 * `helper_prototype`: Pointer to array of `ebpf_helper_function_prototype_t`.

 #### `ebpf_program_type_descriptor_t` Struct
 The various fields of this structure should be set as follows:
 * `name`: Friendly name of the program type.
 * `context_descriptor`: Pointer of type `ebpf_context_descriptor_t`.
 * `program_type`: GUID for the program type.
-This should also be the NPI ID.
+This should be the same as the `NpiId` in `NPI_REGISTRATION_INSTANCE` as noted above.
 * `is_privileged`: This Boolean field should be set to `TRUE` if this is a privileged program type, `FALSE` otherwise.

 #### `ebpf_context_descriptor_t` Struct
 This structure (as the name signifies) provides a description of the context parameter that a hook passes when invoking an eBPF program.
 The various fields of this struct are as follows.
 * `size`: Size of the context structure.
-* `data`: Offset to the field in context structure that is pointing to the beginning of context data.
+* `data`: Offset (in bytes) to the field in the context structure that is pointing to the beginning of context data.
-* `end`: Offset to the field in context structure that is pointing to the end of context data.
+* `end`: Offset (in bytes) to the field in the context structure that is pointing to the end of context data.
-* `meta`: Offset to the field in context structure that is pointing to the beginning of context metadata.
+* `meta`: Offset (in bytes) to the field in the context structure that is pointing to the beginning of context metadata.

 For example, for the XDP program types, the context data structure is as follows:
 ```